And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 And so the original purpose of getting everybody into more efficient cars is blown out the window because nobody saves any money.

-Uh people were using less oh, it was a drought, and the state authorities were warning people to use less water because it was a precious resource that was dwindling because of the drought.
+And the state authorities were warning people to use less water because it was a precious resource that was dwindling because of the drought.

 So people did.

-They followed the directions of the Supreme Leaders in North Carolina and they used less water.
+They followed the directions of the supreme leaders in North Carolina and they used less water.

 Well, the public utilities realized soon thereafter that with less water usage came less public utility tax revenue.